pudly/schmopera-hugo/content/articles/american-composers-play-for-stephen-powell.md

 </figure>

 The composer's lovely set of six songs for baritone and guitar from poems by James Laughlin, grouped under the heading "The Brief Light" are hit and miss.
 In "The Dancer" Powell lacks passion for which the song fairly begs.
-A flamenco based affair of obsessive longing, it is only pallid recollection without it.
+A flamenco-based affair of obsessive longing, it is only pallid recollection without it.
 What a pleasant surprise then to hear "Song," another expression of longing, this time spurred by a fleeting glance and "Voices," quite the internalized romantic war, embellished with lustrous shading and subtle emotional variation.
 The acclaimed guitarist Jason Vieaux embraces the set.

 > The song is tragic, not in an epic or political way but in a deeply personal sense that weighs heavily on the psyche.